-Our consultants work closely with Local Authorities to ensure in the first instance that any proposed event is appropriate for the size of the venue and the sensitivity of the surrounding area.
+Successful event noise management begins with thorough consultation with the Local Authority.
+This ensures that any proposed event is appropriate for the size of the venue and the sensitivity of the surrounding area in the first instance.

 Specifically, the NMP will outline any agreed noise monitoring locations, noise limits, the compliant procedure, the noise control strategy and much more!